Martha Catz, M.S., E-RYT 500, YACEP – Owner/Director

-Martha has practiced yoga for over 20 years with more than 6000 hours of yoga teaching experience since completing her 240-hour training in 2003.
+Martha has practiced yoga for over 25 years with, 20 as teaching experience since completing her 240-hour training in 2003.
+Martha continued after her 200 hour training to receive a 700 hour yoga therapy training.
 She approaches teaching yoga as a method for health and wellness rather than solely a physical exercise; to develop skills within each practitioner to improve the quality of life; and promote self-empowerment to improve physical, emotional and psychological health.

 Additional certifications and education: